pivotal-cf/docs-pks/gpu.md

 For Helm chart customization options, see [Common Chart Customization Options](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html#chart-customization-options).

-For example, a typical installation might go like this:
+In a typical installation for example, you might run the following on the local workstation where you have `kubectl` installed:

 1. Install Helm, if not already installed: